Frontage Laboratories, Inc. is a leading global Contract Research Organization in the United States.

 The Company is committed to ensuring the privacy of our website visitors, our customers, and the patients whose data we process.
 In order to transparently do so, our alignment with major domestic and international privacy is described below.
 Broadly and regardless of jurisdiction or country of residency, privacy inquiries specific to our use or processing of your data are welcomed via privacy@frontagelab.com.
 We will require verification of identity before processing a query or complaint.

-The Company’s Privacy Policy describes the types of personal data the Company may process, the types of third parties to which it discloses personal data and the purposes for which it does so.
-Residents of the EEA or Switzerland have the right to access the personal data that the Company maintains and, in some cases, may have the right to correct or amend information that is inaccurate or has been processed in violation of the Privacy Shield Principles, to the extent allowed by law.
-To exercise this right, contact us at frontage.privacy@promedim.com.
+The Company’s Privacy Policy describes the types of Personal Data the Company may process, the types of third parties to which it discloses Personal Data and the purposes for which it does so.
+Residents of the EEA, UK or Switzerland have the right to access the Personal Data that the Company maintains and, in some cases, may have the right to correct or amend information that is inaccurate or has been processed in violation of the Data Privacy Framework Principles, to the extent allowed by law.
+To exercise this right, contact us at privacy@frontagelab.com.

-The Company complies with the EU-U.S. Privacy Shield Framework and the Swiss – U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, respectively.
-The Company has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
-If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.
+The Company complies with the EU-U.S. Data Privacy Framework, UK Extension to the EU-U.S. Data Privacy Framework and the Swiss-U.S. Data Privacy Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, United Kingdom and Switzerland to the United States, respectively.
+The Company has certified to the Department of Commerce that it adheres to the Date Privacy Framework Principles.
+If there is any conflict between the terms in this privacy policy and the Data Privacy Framework Principles, the Data Privacy Framework Principles shall govern.
+To learn more about the Data Privacy Framework Program, and to view our certification, please visit https://www.dataprivacyframework.gov/.

-The Company is responsible for the processing of personal data it receives under the Privacy Shield Framework and subsequently transfers to a third party acting as an agent on its behalf.
-The Company complies with the Privacy Shield Principles for all onward transfers of personal data from the EEA or Switzerland, including the onward transfer liability provisions.
+The Company is responsible for the processing of Personal Data it receives under the Data Privacy Framework and subsequently transfers to a third party acting as an agent on its behalf.
+The Company complies with the Data Privacy Framework Principles for all onward transfers of Personal Data from the EEA, UK or Switzerland, including the onward transfer liability provisions.

-With respect to personal data received or transferred pursuant to the Privacy Shield Framework, the Company is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
-In certain situations, the Company may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+With respect to Personal Data received or transferred pursuant to the Data Privacy Framework, the Company is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+In certain situations, the Company may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-Residents of the EEA or Switzerland with inquiries or complaints regarding this Privacy Policy should first contact the Company Data Protection Officer via the contact information listed in the Website Privacy Policy below.
+Residents of the EEA, UK or Switzerland with inquiries or complaints regarding this Privacy Policy should first contact the Company Data Protection Officer via the contact information listed in the Website Privacy Policy below.
 If your privacy concern is not resolved satisfactorily, please contact the Data Protection Authority in your country of origin.
-Under certain conditions, more fully described on the Privacy Shield website, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.
+Under certain conditions, more fully described on the Data Privacy Framework Program website, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.

 PP.1.4.
 Legal Basis of Processing Data